Signals theory A - (5 cfu)

 | ||Home page. http://bario.tlc.unipr.it/people/ferrari/|

-The course aims at providing the student with a basic knowledge of probability theory and stochastic variables, with applications to Engineering.
+The course aims at providing the student with a basic knowledge of probability theory and random variables, with applications to Engineering.

-Probability theory: concepts of set theory, axioms of probability theory and consequences.
+Probability theory: concepts from set theory, axioms of probability theory and their consequences.
 Elements of combinatorics.
 Conditional probability, total probability theorem and Bayes formula.
 Repeated trials.

-Stochastic variables: introduction to the concept of probability density function.
-Formal definition of the probability density function and its primitive, the cumulative distribution function.
+Random variables: introduction to the concept of probability density function.
+Formal definition of probability density function and the cumulative distribution function.
 Dirac delta.
-Continuous and discrete stochastic variables.
+Continuous and discrete random variables.

-Trasformations of stochastic variables: trasformation of a single random variable and fundamental theorem.
-Expected value and expectation theorem.
+Trasformations of random variables: trasformation of a single random variable and fundamental theorem.
+Expected value and Law of the Unconscious Statistician (LUS).
 Moments and moment generating function.
 Mixed Bayes formula and continuous version of the total probability theorem.
-Coupled stochastic variables and transformation of couples of stochastic variables.
+Pairs of random variables and their transformations.
 Extensions to systems of n random variables.
-Expectation theorem and conditional expectation theorem for n random variables.
+Generalization of the LUS and conditional expectation theorem for n random variables.
 Correlation.
 Independence and incorrelation.

 Law of large numbers and its statistical interpretation.
 Statistical interpretation of the covariance.
 Correlation coefficient.
 Central limit theorem.
 De Moivre-Laplace theorem.

-During the written exam it is allowed to bring:
+During the written exam, one is allowed to bring: